ICL-ml4csec/Mateen/README.md

 </p>

 # Overview
-Mateen is a framework designed to enhance AutoEncoder (AE)-based one-class network intrusion detection systems by effectively managing distribution shifts in network traffic.
+Mateen is an ensemble framework designed to enhance AutoEncoder (AE)-based one-class network intrusion detection systems by effectively managing distribution shifts in network traffic.
 It comprises four key components:

 ### Shift Detection Function
-  - Functionality: Uses statistical methods to detect shifts in the distribution of network traffic data.
+  - **Functionality**: Uses statistical methods to detect shifts in the distribution of network traffic data.

 ### Sample Selection
-  - Subset Selection: Identifies a representative subset of the network traffic samples that reflects the overall distribution after a shift.
+  - **Subset Selection**: Identifies a representative subset of the network traffic samples that reflects the overall distribution after a shift.
-  - Labeling and Update Decision: The subset is manually labeled to decide whether an update to the model is necessary.
+  - **Labeling and Update Decision**: The subset is manually labeled to decide whether an update to the ensemble is necessary.

 ### Shift Adaptation Module
-  - Incremental Model Update: Integrates the benign data of the labeled subset with the existing training set.
+  - **Incremental Model Update**: Integrates the benign data of the labeled subset with the existing training set.
 Then, updates the incremental model on this expanded set.
-  - Temporary Model Training: Initiates a new temporary model with the same weights as the incremental model.
+  - **Temporary Model Training**: Initiates a new temporary model with the same weights as the incremental model.
 Then, train this model exclusively on the benign data of the labeled subset.

 ### Complexity Reduction Module
-  - Model Merging: Combines temporary models with similar performance.
+  - **Model Merging**: Combines temporary models with similar performance.
-  - Model Pruning: Discards underperforming models.
+  - **Model Pruning**: Discards underperforming models.

 For further details, please refer to the main paper.

 # Pre-requisites and requirements
-Before running Rasd, ensure you have the necessary dependencies installed.
+Before running Mateen, ensure you have the necessary dependencies installed.
 These dependencies are listed in the '<b>requirements.txt</b>' file.
 You can install them using the following command:
 ```bash
 pip install -r requirements.txt
 ```